NCBI-Hackathons/deSRA/README.md

 # deSRA
-An automated protocol to extract sequence variation and changes in gene expression from public NGS datasets.
+differential expression of SRA: An automated protocol to extract sequence variation and changes in gene expression from public NGS datasets.

 ## Awesome Logo